bhisaac/5eFP/5eFP-SRD.md

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can take an action, use an object, or take a reaction (see Actions).
 A game feature with the turn keyword can only be used once during your turn and persists until the beginning of your next turn.

 **_Upgrade_.** Once the PCs Recall, they may spend Coin unlocking character upgrades.
-Available upgrades include background, class, and species, and are limited to only those upgrades equal to or less than LEVEL.
+Available upgrades include class and species, and are limited to only those upgrades equal to or less than LEVEL.
 Once all PCs stop spending Coin on character upgrades, downtime begins.

 **_Wounds_.** Any damage assigned to you that you cannot reduce or prevent is converted to an equal number of wounds.